nbicocchi/learn-microservices/modules/infrastructure/slides/3 - Service routing.md

 - **More Complex Configuration**: More overhead compared to a simple Nginx setup.
 - **Performance Overhead**: While efficient, it may not match Nginx in raw throughput.

+### Traefik as an API Gateway

+Traefik is a modern, cloud-native reverse proxy and load balancer designed for **dynamic, containerized environments**.
+It can serve as an API Gateway by automatically discovering services, routing requests, handling SSL termination, and providing observability.
+Best suited for **microservices architectures**, **containerized deployments**, and **dynamic environments** where services frequently scale or change.

+**Pros**

+* **Dynamic Service Discovery**: Integrates seamlessly with **Docker**, **Kubernetes**, **Eureka**, **Consul**, and other discovery backends.
+* **Automatic Routing & Load Balancing**: Routes requests automatically to available service instances and balances load across replicas.
+* **Cloud-Native Friendly**: Designed for container orchestration platforms, supporting labels, entrypoints, and automated SSL via Let's Encrypt.
+* **Built-in Observability**: Offers metrics, dashboards, and tracing integration out-of-the-box.
+* **Middleware Support**: Supports authentication, rate-limiting, retries, header/path transformations, and more without custom code.

+**Cons**

+* **Learning Curve**: Configuration and routing rules (labels, entrypoints, middlewares) can be complex for beginners.
+* **Potential Overhead in Large-Scale Dynamic Environments**: While efficient, managing very large numbers of routes or complex rules may require careful configuration.

 ### Implementing Cross-cutting concerns with a shared library
 In microservice architectures, usually comes a point where we’ll need to ensure that critical *cross-cutting concerns* are **consistently enforced across all services** without the need for each team to build their own solution: